Suraj-Nagaich/Frontend-Dev/README.md

 > Displays both the original string and the array result on a webpage.

 > Uses events to trigger the display dynamically.

+📘 JavaScript Session Summary — 13 November 2025
+Topics Covered

+In today’s session, we explored important JavaScript ES features and practical DOM-based implementations.
+The major concepts covered include:

+🔹 1.
+DOM (Document Object Model)

+Understanding how JavaScript interacts with HTML elements.

+Selecting, modifying, creating, and deleting elements dynamically.

+Handling DOM properties and methods to change webpage content.

+🔹 2.
+Hoisting

+How variable and function declarations are moved to the top of their scope.

+Difference between hoisting behavior of var, let, const, and functions.

+🔹 3.
+Functions

+Revisiting normal function declarations and function expressions.

+Understanding parameters, return values, and scope behavior inside functions.

+🔹 4.
+Arrow Functions

+Introduction to modern ES6 arrow function syntax.

+Differences between normal functions and arrow functions (such as this binding).

+When to use arrow functions for cleaner code.

+🚀 Practical Implementation

+✔️ Counter Application (Using DOM)

+You built an interactive counter app implementing:

+> DOM selectors

+> Event listeners

+> Increment, decrement, and reset logic

+> Real-time UI updates

+> This helped clarify how DOM manipulation works in real applications.

+✔️ Image Resize Application

+> Using DOM properties and event handling, you implemented:

+> Increasing and decreasing image size dynamically

+> Using buttons and event listeners

+> Applying inline styles with JavaScript